“Waah, Blah, Boo Hoo”: Perimenopause’s Effect on Mood

 What are some alternative treatments for anxiety and depression?

 * Therapy, therapy, therapy!
-There are great studies showing that therapy can be as effective as antidepressant medications for mild to moderate depression.
+There are great studies showing therapy can be as effective as antidepressant medication for mild to moderate depression.
 This is huge!
 I have many patients who do not want to be on medication, so starting here is key.
-Don’t be afraid to “shop around”, too, if you feel like your first visit or two was not the best fit.
-Know that it can take time to both find a therapist who fits and to build the bond of trust.
-I have a colleague who recommends each of her patients find a therapist, even when they’re feeling well.
-This is a wonderful idea, as we know life gets hard sometimes and often unexpectedly.
-Having someone on your team waiting for you can save a ton of time when you really need them the most.
-While you are working on finding your person, talk to your Naturopath about other strategies (perhaps based on your lab results), or start with the following recommendations.
+Don’t be afraid to “shop around” for the best fit.
+It can take time to find a therapist and to build trust.
+While you’re working on finding your person, talk to your Naturopath about other strategies (perhaps based on your lab results), or start with the following recommendations.

-* Happy light or Light box: This is obviously not a supplement, but the research on these is very clear.
+* Happy light or Lightbox: The research on these is very clear.
 15-45 minutes of use of a light box each morning decreases depression.
 This is especially important for patients living in northern climates because our sun exposure is so low.
-You have lots of options.
-You want a box that gives you 10,000lux of light and that you can see directly with your eyeballs.
+You want a box that gives you 10,000 lux of light.
 The box needs to be in your eyesight, in other words, not just lighting the room.
-It also needs to be within arms length.
-Most women do this in the morning before heading out for the day or first thing at work.
-Place the box on your dining table, couch arm, bathroom sink or work desk.
-Use it by 9am; later than that and your sleep can get disrupted.
-I do have some patients whose anxiety is worsened when they use these lights, so use caution if anxiety is more your jam.
+It also needs to be within arm’s length.
+Most do this in the morning before heading out for the day or first thing at work.
+Use it by 9 am, any later can disrupt your sleep.
+Some patient’s anxiety is worsened when they use these lights, so use caution if you are prone to anxiety.

-* Fish oil: I have mentioned this in past posts, but the dose for depression/anxiety is much higher than for general health.
+Fish oil: I’ve mentioned this in the past, but the dose for depression/anxiety is higher than for general health.
 You want to take 6000-9000mg of EPA + DHA daily for at least 3 months before you decide if it’s helpful.
-I have patients that feel this immediately and most that notice it after a month.
-There are DOZENS of options here as far as brand and type of oil.
-For this high dose, the liquid oil is the most cost effective, although it is an oil and kind of weird to take.
-They don’t taste like fish, which is awesome, but taking a spoonful of oil can be odd no matter what the taste is.
-You want to be careful with where the fish is sourced and how it is processed.
-My go-to brands are Pharmax, Douglas Labs, Nordic Naturals and Carlson’s.
+I have patients that improve immediately and most notice after a month.
+There are DOZENS of options for brand and oil type.
+For this high dose, liquid oil is the most cost-effective, although an oil can be off-putting to take.
+Be careful with where the fish is sourced and how it is processed.
+My go-to’s are Pharmax, Douglas Labs, Nordic Naturals, and Carlson’s.

-* Rhodiola: A few studies have shown that this herb in doses of around 340mg daily (up to twice per day) decreases anxiety, depression and symptoms of “stress”.
+Rhodiola: A few studies have shown that this herb in doses of around 340mg daily (up to twice per day) decreases anxiety, depression, and symptoms of “stress”.
 I LOVE this herb.
 I think we should all be on it.
 It’s one of our most effective adrenal adaptogens, which is to say it normalizes your response to stress via the hormone cortisol.
-I think about this herb for women who are having mental health challenges and feeling less resilient to stress (again, all of us).
-This herb has the potential to interact with many medications by slowing down how your body processes or detoxes the medication, so take care and ask your (Naturopathic) physician for support here.
+This herb is great for women with mental health challenges and feeling less resilient to stress.
+This herb has the potential to interact with many medications by slowing down how your body processes or detoxes the medication, so take care and ask your Naturopathic physician for support.

-* 5-HTP: This amino acid is one of the ingredients your body needs to make serotonin, the feel good brain hormone or neurotransmitter.
+5-HTP: This amino acid is one of the ingredients your body needs to make serotonin, the feel-good brain hormone.
 The studies on this are positive but the dose is variable, ranging from 150mg to 900mg.
 I recommend taking this at bedtime and starting with a dose between 100-200mg.
-I read a study that showed taking 200-300mg per meal was effective, which tells me there is room to experiment with dosing and timing of those doses.
 If you are already on antidepressant medication, you MUST work with your medical provider if you want to use 5-HTP with it.
 You risk having too much serotonin in the body, a situation called serotonin syndrome.
-That said, I’ve used these in combo for many women and often do so when trying to wean women off of antidepressant meds and to minimize the side effects of doing so.
+That said, I’ve used these in combo for many women and often do so when trying to wean women off of antidepressant meds and minimize the side effects.

 * Therapy, therapy, therapy!
 It’s so good, I’ll say it again.
 Reach out to your provider if you need help finding a therapist.